 - The elevation at Deer Valley Resort may take a bit of getting used to.
 Drink lots and lots of water to help your body get used to it.
 The elevation was a bit rough for us in the beginning as we were out of breath doing basic things like walking.
 Can you imagine!

 - Everyone at Deer Valley Resort is EXTREMELY nice and helpful.
 My husband and I commented on this on just our first day there.
 The level of customer service we experienced was exceptional.
 There was always someone willing to help the kids carry their ski gear, help with directions or anything else that we needed.
+If you need help on the slopes, look for Ski Valets in green.

 Overall our family had such an amazing and fun-filled time at Deer Valley Resort.
 The day we were leaving the kids asked “When are we going skiing next and can we come back to Deer Valley Resort?”
 I highly recommend Deer Valley resort to singles, or families who want the perfect ski vacation.